fhnaumann/ucumate/docs/mol_mass_conversion.md

 !!!warning Warning
 Enabling this property just allows the `mole <-> mass` conversion in general. **It does not automatically convert every encountered `mol` unit to `g`**.
-You have to explicitly enable this on a per-conversion basis.
+You have to explicitly enable this on a per-conversion basis by providing the substance's molar mass coefficient.
 On the other hand, disabling the property completely prohibits the conversion, and it's not possible to enable it on a per-conversion basis.
 See below on how to do that.
 !!!